Meet Michael, The Future Gamer

 Online gaming might be better for ease of access, choice of games and privacy but if you don't pay attention to your lifestyle, the future gamer could be your future.
 By being mindful of your posture, your intake and screen time, you can create a more balanced lifestyle that can counteract those gaming hours.

-The recognition of 'gaming disorders' has led to the NHS' launching a long term plan for the UK's National Centre for Gaming Disorders.
-The plan designed to combat 'gaming disorder' is headed up by Professor Henrietta Bowden-Jones, who revealed the constantly 'on' environment in gaming means that games easily becomes addictive, with players feeling the pressure not to let their teammates down by exiting the game, especially in a global digital world with no switch-off time.
-When paired with decision making based on rewards systems, this leads to high levels of impulsivity.
-Add in the dopamine hits related to short term wins and this means that gamers are constantly searching for the next victory or rush.
+The recognition of 'gaming disorders' has led to the NHS launching a long-term plan for the UK's National Centre for Gaming Disorders.
+The plan designed to combat 'gaming disorder' is headed up by Professor Henrietta Bowden-Jones, who revealed the constantly 'on' environment in gaming means that games easily become addictive, with players feeling the pressure not to let their teammates down by exiting the game, especially in a global digital world with no switch-off time.
+When paired with decision-making based on reward systems, this leads to high levels of impulsivity.
+Add in the dopamine hits related to short-term wins, and this means that gamers are constantly searching for the next victory or rush.
 But does everything come down to the game?

 The gaming industry strongly opposed the recognition of 'gaming addiction' from the World Health Organization, arguing this could overshadow underlying issues such as anxiety or depression.

-Making sure you take time to get up, stretch and exercise will warm up your muscles, keep your joints lubricated and reduce the amount of pain in hunched shoulders, stiff muscles and help tackle obesity.
+Exercise: Make sure you take time to get up, stretch and exercise to warm up your muscles, keep your joints lubricated, and reduce the amount of pain in hunched shoulders, stiff muscles and help tackle obesity.

-Eating a poor diet can lead to malnourishment and reduce your mental and physical health.
-Not only should you eat a balanced diet for your health but it will also support your in-game performance by helping decision making, concentration and energy levels.
+Healthy diet: Eating a poor diet can lead to malnourishment and reduce your mental and physical health.
+Not only should you eat a balanced diet for your health, but it will also support your in-game performance by helping decision making, concentration and energy levels.

-Save yourself from that horrible hunch by reminding yourself to sit properly and stretch.
-Not only will this help with short term aches and pains it will protect you from the future gamer hunchback and rounded shoulders.
-The best tip here is to invest in a decent chair, make sure your monitor is at eye level and regular stretching and movement.
+Posture: Save yourself from that horrible hunch by reminding yourself to sit properly and stretch.
+Not only will this help with short-term aches and pains it will protect you from the future gamer hunchback and rounded shoulders.
+The best tip here is to invest in a decent chair, make sure your monitor is at eye level and do regular stretching and movement.

-Gamers are drawn to soft and energy drinks but do not forget about the importance of H2O!
-This is because as our body loses water we lose energy to it is important to stay hydrated.
+Hydrate: Gamers are drawn to soft and energy drinks but do not forget about the importance of H2O!
+This is because as our body loses water, we lose energy, so it is important to stay hydrated.
 If not only for energy but for your health too!